whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

 | **Pairing Assessment** | 3.5 |
 | **Written Diagnostic** | X |

->* Good confirmation of my areas of strengths as well as a few areas for improvement, especially regarding thinking through tests to ensure they are complete.
+>* The end of module assessments were a good confirmation of my areas of strengths as well as a few areas for improvement, especially regarding thinking through tests to ensure they are complete.

 ## B: Individual Work & Projects